Disentangling trust from cooperation: Evolution of trust as reduced monitoring in social dilemmas: Models and methods

 \subsubsection{Error rate}

 We also allow for the possibility that agents can make unintentional errors in their actions.
 We assume that with probability $\error$, an agent performs the action opposite to the one given by its strategy (i.e. defects instead of cooperates, or vice versa).
+Figure~\ref{fig:TUC_error} illustrates how both TUC and TFT respond to these errors.
+As the figure illustrates, TUC can be more resilient to these errors if they happen after the trust threshold has been reached, since they will be ignored if they occur on rounds where TUC does not monitor.